Cr0wn24/AutoBrightness/README.md

 ## AutoBrightness

-This is just a small program to set the brightness of the primary monitor depending on the time of day.
+This is just a small program to set the brightness of every monitor depending on the time of day.

 ### Building